 How Does Peer Review Affect The Claiming Of Coursera Certificates?

-It’s a fantastic process employed by all the best colleges and universities, especially in arts and sciences.
+It’s a fantastic process employed by all the best colleges and universities, especially in arts, computer science, and sciences.

-When your assignment has to be peer-reviewed, you’re at the whim of the peer in question, and it’s unlikely they’re trying to smash through as many classes as you in a short period of time, as they’re probably not trying to cheat the system.
+When your assignment has to be peer-reviewed, you’re at the whim of the peer in question, and it’s unlikely they’re trying to smash through as many classes as you in a short period, as they’re probably not trying to cheat the system.

 What I’m getting at here is that peer review can take time.